akhodakivskiy/VimFx/documentation/api.md

 - isFrameEvent(event): `Function`.
 Returns `true` if `event` occurred in web page content, and `false` otherwise (if it occurred in Firefox’s UI).

+- isCurrent(): `Function`.
+Returns whether this vim object is the currently used one.
+In other words, if the tab that this vim object manages is the currently selected tab in the current Firefox window.
+Note, though, that the current Firefox window is not necessarily the current window of your operating system.

 - notify(title, options = {}): `Function`.
 Display a notification with the title
   `title` (a `String`).
 If you need more text than a title, use `options.body`.
   See [`Notification`] for more information.